james-jw/xq-promise/README.md

 * The default ``compute size`` is 2.

 Depending on the level of effort in performing an individual task, this option can be highly beneficial.
-For example, when computing millions of small computations, it may be worthwhile to set this to some high number like ``1000``.
+For example, when computing millions of small computations, it may be worthwhile to increase the value significanly.
+For example to ``1000``.

-In contrary, when doing very computationally expensive tasks, it may be worth while to leave this alone, or set it to 1.
+On the contrary, when doing very computationally expensive tasks it may be best to leave this alone option alone or even lower it to 1.

+##### Max forks
 The following query sets the ``compute size`` to 1 and the ``max forks`` to 20:
 ```xquery
 promise:fork-join($promises, 1, 20)